 The NC State Cooperative Education Program (co-op) is structured to provide meaningful work experiences for students, through alternating semesters of full-time study and full-time work.
 As the largest co-op program in North Carolina, we have co-op arrangements with more than 600 companies or agencies.

 The Co-op Program

 The American Society for Engineering Education – Cooperative and Experiential Education Division (ASEE-CEED).
-This organization is composed of the major schools and industry leaders in the international engineering cooperative education community.
-Attendance at the annual Conference for College Industry and Education Collaboration would be beneficial to any employer involved or interested in Cooperative Education.
+This organization is composed of major schools and industry leaders in the international engineering cooperative education community.
+Attendance at the annual conference for College Industry and Education Collaboration would be beneficial to any employer involved or interested in cooperative education.